What is the New Hampshire Executive Council?

 New Political Hurdles for Family Planning Providers

-The budget signed into law by Gov. Sununu requires NH family planning providers to jump through unnecessary, politically motivated hurdles to confirm that state family planning funds aren’t used for abortion care.
+The budget signed into law in 2021 by Gov. Sununu requires NH family planning providers to jump through unnecessary, politically motivated hurdles to confirm that state family planning funds aren’t used for abortion care.
 State and federal funds are already prohibited from going toward abortion care.

 Providers already submit financial information for the council for review, as directed by the RFP process.
 These audits are applicable to all vendors in the NH Family Planning Program, including Federally Qualified Health Centers.